ChatGPT Streaming Stops Mid-Word: Recover the Reply

-The reply streams half a sentence then just freezes.
-Usually a dropped SSE connection, a tab suspension, or a backend hiccup.
-Here is how to diagnose and recover.
+The reply streams half a sentence then freezes.
+Usually a dropped SSE connection, a backgrounded tab, or a backend hiccup.
+Refresh first, then diagnose by bucket.

 You ask a question, the reply starts streaming nicely, then halfway through a sentence it just stops.
-No error, no spinner, no continue button, just half a paragraph hanging there.
-Refreshing sometimes shows the full answer was actually saved server-side, sometimes shows only the half you saw.
-ChatGPT delivers answers over a streaming connection (SSE), and when that connection drops, the UI keeps showing whatever made it through before the drop.
-The cause is usually network, browser, or a transient backend hiccup, and the fix path depends on which.
+No spinner, sometimes no error, sometimes a banner like Streaming interrupted, waiting for complete message or Error in message stream.
+A half-paragraph hangs there.
+ChatGPT delivers answers over a live streaming connection (Server-Sent Events, sometimes a WebSocket), and when that connection drops, the UI keeps showing whatever made it through before the drop.
+The model often finished server-side; only the live pipe broke.

 Common causes